WORKING WITH DG ECHO AS MEMBER STATES' SPECIALISED AGENCIES | 2021 - 2027

 Each result is linked to only one sector.
 It is possible however to have several results for the same sector.
 Actions with activities in several, distinct geographic location can use one or several results for each location as long as each result is linked to one sector only.

-In the tab "Sector / Amount", the partner will indicate in which sector and sub-sectors the Result is active.
+In the tab "Sector / Amount", the partner will indicate which sector and sub-sectors are covered by the Result.
+At least one sub-sector is obligatory.
+A sub-sector should be selected if a substantial amount of activities and resources are dedicated to it.

-Multi-purpose cash transfer is a “cross-sectoral” category (considered as a “sector” in the tab for practical reason).
 Multi-Purpose Cash transfer (MPC) should be used if explicitly designed to address multiple needs on a cross-sectoral basis through a cash transfer.
 Multipurpose Cash Transfers are transfers (either periodic or one-off) corresponding to the amount of money required to cover, fully or partially, a household’s basic and/or recovery needs that can be monetized and are accessible through markets / service providers through a cash transfer.
 The term refers to cash transfers designed to address multiple needs, with the transfer value calculated accordingly.
 MPC transfer values are often indexed to expenditure gaps based on a Minimum Expenditure Basket (MEB).

 The selection of the category “other” as the only sub-sector will normally not be accepted.
 It should only be used in exceptional cases and must be fully justified in the comment field.

-Specific environmental considerations taken into account in the proposal (how activities have been adapted to be more environmentally sustainable) as well as standalone environmental activities (if any) are to be described under the Results section.
-Since Environment and Greening are not recognised as sectors per se and are considered a mainstreaming issue, the compliance with specific minimum requirements and the activities linked to them have to be integrated under the Results of other sectors or subsectors and specified in detail under one or more activities (as deemed necessary) in the Activity Description paragraph.
-Environmental actions linked to a dedicated budget have to be accompanied with a custom KRI.
+Specific environmental considerations reflected in the proposal (how activities have been adapted to be more environmentally sustainable) as well as standalone environmental activities (if any) are to be described under the Results section.
+Since Environment and Greening are considered as a mainstreaming issue, the compliance with specific minimum requirements and the activities linked to them must be integrated under the relevant subsectors and related activities should be detailed in the Activity Description paragraph.
+Environmental indicators will have to be manually entered as ‘Custom’ indicator.
+Partners are invited to refer to the list of in Annex SF3 – List of Key Result Indicators.

 Indicators are necessary to objectively describe the progress and achievement of the results and should focus on the main OUTPUTS, i.e. products and services delivered to the beneficiaries.
-Several indicators might be needed to adequately describe a result but their number is limited to 10 per result

 In the definition field, technical terminology used in the indicator is defined if necessary.